scottmuc/infrastructure/.github/ISSUE_TEMPLATE/raspberry-pi-repaving-template.md

   my macbook might be my controller, or my windows WSL host will be.
 </details>

-- [ ] Turn on the IP and note the IP obtained from the Router
+- [ ] Turn on the PI and note the IP obtained from the Router

 - [ ] Transfer local public ssh key to PI<details>
   <summary>Instructions</summary>